List of Death Note characters: Soichiro Yagami

 Soichiro Yagami (夜神 総一郎, Yagami Sōichirō) is Light's father and detective superintendent of Japan's National Police Agency.
 He initially leads the Kira investigation team that later joins with L. When L begins to suspect Light of being Kira, Soichiro is unwilling to believe his son would be capable of such a thing.
 After L's death, he is sent to retrieve the Death Note stolen by Mello by obtaining Shinigami Eyes and infiltrating Mello's hideout, though Light had planned for Matsuda to fill the role.
 He retrieves the note and learns Mello's real name but is unable to kill him and is instead fatally wounded.
-In the original manga and anime, Because Light has given up his Death Note, making his lifespan visible above his head, Soichiro dies believing that Light is not Kira.
+In the original manga and anime, because Light has given up his Death Note, making his lifespan visible above his head, Soichiro dies believing that Light is not Kira.

 In the film series, Takeshi Kaga portrays Soichiro.
 The second film has Soichiro confront Light about his plans, and in that version, Light dies in his father's arms.

 Touta Matsuda

-Touta Matsuda as portrayed in the anime.

 Touta Matsuda (松田 桃太, Matsuda Tōta) is the youngest member of the Kira investigation team.
 His alias is Taro Matsui (松井 太郎, Matsui Tarō).
 Matsuda has the drive to match the other members of the team, but his lack of experience sometimes hinders the investigation.
 He becomes quite fond of Light throughout the series.
 He is also shown to be a massive fan of Misa, becoming quite upset when his death is faked and he can no longer work as her manager.
 It is hinted that Matsuda has an inferiority complex regarding his detective ability, and many of his coworkers feel annoyed by his behavior.
 Matsuda's "risky moves" sometimes place him in danger, and his "quick thinking" sometimes aids the investigation, such as his actions in the Yotsuba case that lead to Higuchi's detainment.
-Matsuda initially befriends Light and believes that he is not Kira, but at the end of the series, during the final showdown, he shoots Light to prevent him from killing Near.
+Matsuda initially befriends Light and believes that he is not Kira, but at the end of the series, during the final showdown, he shoots Light 4 times to prevent him from killing Near.